Skip to search Skip to content

 Sibling Navigation

-In apps designed with hierarchical navigation, the sibling navigation pattern can help users to easily navigate between child objects.
-Sibling navigation in compact width (left) and regular width (right) Usage Do Use when you have a sequence of objects, such as instructional steps, work orders, or hardware components lists.
-Don't Don’t use it to [...]
+In apps designed with hierarchical navigation, sibling navigation can help users to easily navigate between child objects.
+Sibling navigation in compact width (left) and regular width (right) Usage Do Use sibling navigation when you have a sequence of objects, such as instructional steps, work orders, or hardware components lists.
+Don't Don’t use sibling navigation to replace [...]

 Category: Patterns